glennlugod/hl7-capture/docs/tech-spec.md

 ### Available Documents

-- Existing project repository and workflows
+-- Existing project repository and workflows

-- Current capture implementation: `src/main/hl7-capture.ts` using the `cap` npm module
+> Note: Earlier versions used the `cap` native module for live capture.
+That integration is deprecated
+> in favor of the `dumpcap` external capture backend.
+The references in this file are historical.

 ### Project Stack